ayush51/tutorial/tutorial.md

 ###### Welcome to Surfly!

-There are two ways in which you can use Surfly, for outbound uses (the link on the website), or inbound uses (full integration).
-The simplist way in which to use Surfly is the outbound case, you can simply type the website you want to browse, and invite others to join you by sending them the url.

-Surfly enables you to integrate our co-browsing technology fully into your own website.
-The appearance of the co-browsing session can be fully customised to allow for a seamless addition to your website.
-Surfly is easy to set up, as it only requires a small addition to your website's source code.
-You may also adapt the functionality of the session, by enabling the options you wish to include, or disabling those you wish to remove.
+Surfly provides a co-browsing functionality which allows you to share your browsing session with other users.
+You can start a Surfly session just by clicking on a button and then send a link to other people so they can join you.
+This is the easiest and quickest way to co-browse and does not require any configuration.

-You can either use Surfly as a feature on your own website, or integrate some (or all) of the functionality into your own product.
-For example, you may already have video chat on your website, and wish to add only the co-browsing functionality.
+However, if you wish to use Surfly as a feature on your own website, you can also add a Surfly button to your website.
+By doing this, you will be able to fully customise your session and use as much or as little of Surfly's functionalities into your own product.

 ###### During the session

 A Surfly session allows you to share your browser with others.
-During the session, the mouse arrows from all users will be visable.
-Only the leader can select or click items on the page, and if the leader decides to navigate to another url, the followers screens will be synchronised so that they can also see the new ul.
-The followers can take advantage of the drawing tool in order to highlight areas on the screen.
-Communication within the session can be done via text or video chat, or you may choose to disallow that functionality entirely.
-The users may also share documents and invite others to join them, if they wish.
+During the session, the mouse arrows from all users will be visible.
+Only the leader can select or click items on the page, and if the leader decides to navigate to another url, the followers' screens will be synchronised so that they can also see this new page.
+The followers can take advantage of the drawing tool provided in order to highlight areas on the screen.
+During the session, users can communicate via text or video chat, share documents and invite others to join them.

 ###### Website Integration

-Typically, a visitor to your website will request a session and be queue'd until an agent (the person who receives the call) joins them.
+If you wish to integrate Surfly to your website, visitors to your website will be able to click the "get live help" to request a session.
+They will then be queue'd until an agent (the person who receives the call) joins them.
 The passive member of the session is referred to as the follower, and the active member is the leader.
 The leader will navigate the site, and the follower can help guide them through it.
-Initially the agent is the follower, and the website visitor is the leader, however you can choose to swap control during the session.
+Initially the agent is the follower, and the website visitor is the leader, however you can choose to swap control at any time during the session.

 ###### Responding to incoming requests

-To take a session, log in to your Surfly account, and navigate to the Queue panel.
+To take a session, log in to your Surfly account, and navigate to the 'Queue' panel.
 Here, agents can see how many users they have queue'd up, their location, and the time they have been waiting.
 To take a session, the agent simply presses the "take call" button.
 If your visitors are logged in on your website already, you can also display metadata, such as the visitors name in the queue, so that the agent greeting them knows who they are.

 ![The Queue panel](https://raw.github.com/surfly/tutorial/master/screens/queue_panel.png)

 ###### The Admin panel